GinnaV/QRT_AIBot/README.md

     - Format:
     YYYY-MM-DD 00:00:00 UTC, float, float, float

 <b>Warning</b>: training is very slow because it is also running a hyperparameter search.
-For demo purposes, I would recommend changes the value of `searches` in the call to `hp_search(train, test, searches)` to 1, which will return a random set of values.
+For demo purposes, I would recommend changing the value of `searches` in the call to `hp_search(train, test, searches)` to 1, which will return a random set of values.

 <b>Warning</b>: Training will also overwrite any models/saved hyperparameters for existing models of the same name!